-This tutorial shows how to run the Java Bookshelf App on Google Kubernetes Engine (GKE).
+This tutorial shows how to run the Java Bookshelf sample app on Google Kubernetes Engine (GKE).
 Follow this tutorial to containerize and deploy an existing Java web app to GKE.
-It is highly recommended that you work through the Bookshelf app documentation as part of the tutorial for the App Engine standard environment.
+We recommend that you work through the Bookshelf app documentation as part of the tutorial for the App Engine standard environment.

 - Create a GKE cluster.